-- 8.1 The pastoral support system takes account of disability, gender, religious and ethnic differences, and the experiences and particular needs of people living in a diverse society. - 8.2 Elveden Academy and Forest Academy provide appropriate support for EAL pupils and encourages them to use their home and community languages. - 8.3 All pupils are provided with appropriate career advice and guidance.
-Work experience providers are asked to demonstrate their commitment to equality principles.
-Placements are monitored to ensure compliance. - 8.4 Support is given to victims and perpetrators of harassment and unacceptable behaviour.
-External agencies are involved, where appropriate. - 8.5 Monitoring data, including that relating to disability, ethnicity, gender and SEN will be used to monitor the attainment, progress and the well-being of pupils, and, where appropriate, targets will be set to address any identified inconsistencies. - 8.6 The schools will endeavour to use monitoring data, including that relating to disability, ethnicity, gender and SEN will be used to monitor admissions, attendance, exclusions and the use of sanctions and rewards.
+- 8.1 The pastoral support system takes account of disability, gender, religious and ethnic differences, and the experiences and particular needs of people living in a diverse society. - 8.2 Elveden Academy and Forest Academy provide appropriate support for EAL pupils and encourages them to use their home and community languages. - 8.3 Support is given to victims and perpetrators of harassment and unacceptable behaviour.
+External agencies are involved, where appropriate. - 8.4 Monitoring data, including that relating to disability, ethnicity, gender and SEN will be used to monitor the attainment, progress and the well-being of pupils, and, where appropriate, targets will be set to address any identified inconsistencies. - 8.5 The schools will endeavour to use monitoring data, including that relating to disability, ethnicity, gender and SEND will be used to monitor admissions, attendance, exclusions and the use of sanctions and rewards.
 Analysed results will be used to inform planning and decision-making.